Learn

 In general, the smarter we think we’re being, the worse our decisions usually are.
 That’s because choosing to time the market or follow an elaborate (AKA not boring) strategy makes us feel sophisticated.
 But as many long-time investors will tell you, the fundamentals of good investing don’t change.
 Genuinely smart investing feels boring and slow.

-Committing to a regular investing plan (and even automating it if you like) gives you much greater peace of mind.
+Committing to a regular investing plan gives you much greater peace of mind.
 It’s strange that committing to something can give you relief and freedom, but it really does.
 You no longer have to watch prices, or twist your mind into a pretzel to guess the market’s future behaviour.
 It doesn’t even matter, because you’ll be investing anyway!

 And then your view of the sharemarket changes from what most people view it as - a casino - into the long term wealth generating machine that it is.